Connoropolous/tech-manual/using_development.md

 What to do when your developer environment breaks:

-- restart lineman
+- restart the gulp dev task
 - restart rails
-- bundle install; npm install; bower install
+- bundle install; npm install;
 - weep softly
-- look at the actual error message in rails console or lineman run terminal windows.
+- look at the actual error message in rails console or gulp dev terminal windows.